Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 - Total ensemble takes 2-3 hours to properly dress with professional assistance

-Modern shiromuku usage shows 35% of Japanese brides wear traditional white kimono for ceremonies or photo sessions, with 85% choosing rental over purchase.
+Modern shiromuku usage remains popular for ceremonies or photo sessions, with most brides choosing rental over purchase.
 Contemporary adaptations include lighter-weight fabrics and simplified accessories while maintaining traditional appearance.
+For those interested in how other Asian cultures approach wedding attire, Korean wedding traditions offer fascinating parallels with their own ceremonial dress customs.

 Groom’s Traditional Wedding Attire